jeffmacinnes/stats_intro/basicStats.md

     -   **athlete**: faces of athletes
     -   **nobel**: faces of Nobel laureates

-So, lets's load the dataset:
+So, let's load the dataset:

 ``` r
 # if you haven't already, set your working directory to 'stats_intro'